top of page

 Guest Speaker

-I am the program coordinator for the biology program at the University of Tennessee Southern.
-Other than program supply orders and assessment, my other duties are teaching both science and non-science majors, and assisting biology majors prepare for the next stage of their careers, which may be graduate school or internships.
-Additionally, undergraduate research continues to be a high impact practice for students, hence I always have 1-2 students conducting research with me.
+I am the coordinator for the biology program at the University of Tennessee Southern.
+Other than program supply orders and assessment, my other duties are teaching both science and non-science majors, and assisting biology majors preparing for the next stage of their careers, which may be graduate school or internships.
+Additionally, undergraduate research continues to be a high impact practice for students, hence I always have 1-3 students conducting research with me.
+Research includes genetic analysis techniques, specifically DNA extraction, PCR, and gel-electrophoresis.
+Students attend and present their research at conferences.

 bottom of page